Abbreviations (1/4) - Grouped by first letter "u"

-Uperized milk (or UHT milk) must be produced by applying a continuous flow of heat using a high temperature for a short time (not less than 135 °C for not ...
+Uperized milk (or UHT milk) must be produced by applying a continuous flow of heat using a high temperature for a short time (not less than 135 °C ...

-The ultimate beneficial owner (UBO) of a given unit is the unit which, while going up the chain of direct and indirect majority owners, is not owned by more ...
+The ultimate beneficial owner (UBO) of a given unit is the unit which, while going up the chain of direct and indirect majority owners, is not owned ...

 Institutional unit, proceeding up a foreign affiliate’s chain of control, which is not controlled by another institutional unit.